David-Flurin/selfexplainer/readme.md

 - utils/: Different helper functions
 - synthetic_dataset/: Contains code to generate samples of the synthetic dataset.
 - color_dataset/: Pixel dataset used in the early stage of the thesis to verify certain loss properties.

+## Run trainings

+Run a training by executing main.py with a configuration file like:
+    python main.py -c config_files/configuration.cfg
+To reproduce the results from the report, use the configuration files in the *config_files/* directory for the respecitve dataset.

+# Evaluate model
+To evaluate a model, use the file *evaluate_selfexplainer.py* in the *evaluation/* directory.
+Change the settings defined in the file to fit your environment.
+The attribution masks are first generated and then evaluated with a bunch of metrics (see file *compute_scores.py*).
+To print averaged metrics, run
+    python print\_selfexplainer\_mean\_scores.py path\_to\_results\_file